brunabkrebs/Calcium_Signaling_Analysis_After_Suite2p/README.md

 # Calcium_Signaling_Astrocytes
 Developed on 01/15/2019.

-Pipeline written in MATLAB to analyze Calcium Signaling data from Astrocytes.
-The image data is acquired from live mice using a two-photon microscope.
+Pipeline written in MATLAB to analyze Calcium Signaling data from astrocytes.
+The image data is acquired from live mice using a two-photon microscope, 200um below the pia surface, in the Somatosensory cortex 1 region.
 The acquisition software is NIS Elements.
 I first proccess the imaging data using an open-source software Suite2p, and use the output from it as the input for this pipeline.

 Output:
 - Find and plot spikes and its characteristics (amplitudes, locations, widths, prominences)